jjjbb/DDP/first_deck/index.md

 ## Australian Rules Football (AFL)
 * Australian Field Sport
 * Popular in the south-East States
-* Kick a ball through the goals to win
+* Kick the ball through the goals to win

 --- .class #id